Helpline 1800 18 7263

 Don’t forget that being a good support person includes finding support for yourself too.
 This may mean mutual carer support, attending a group with others who are in the same situation; education and training in looking after yourself as well as the person with the illness, and finding respite care too so you can take a break.

-Talk to your GP or other health professional about where you can find out more about mental illness and about support for yourself as well as the person affected.
+Talk to your GP or other health professional about where you can find out more about mental health issues and about support for yourself as well as the person affected.
 Family, friends and other carers make a big difference to the lives of people affected by mental illness, but you have to make sure you look after your own mental health as well.

 For details of carer support groups in your area, contact the SANE Help Centre on 1800 18 SANE (7263).